drgnfrts/Singapore-Locations-NER/readme.md

 4. You can now view the app at http://localhost:8501/.
 Note that the app will take approximately 3-5 minutes to load up.

+### Comparison to Other Models

+An Evaluation Dataset unseen by the Model is available for you to make a comparison with any other seperately trained NER Model.
+Note that this Evaluation Dataset is only to be used for comparisons with Model 3.1.

+1. Ensure that packages and dependencies for spaCy are downloaded into your environment
+2. In your terminal, change directory to the main folder of this repo.
+Type in:

+        spacy evaluate (link to your model) data/training_datasets/golden_set.spacy

 ### Additional Packages

 You can run the model both in IDE and Streamlit with only the packages in the base requirements.txt file.